egwaojeangel/egwaojeangel/README.md

 ---

-*Currently training an EfficientNet-B4 model on 115K retinal images.
+*Currently working on a new project named "SkillBridge".
 Updates coming soon.* 👀